Logarithmic Subdiffusion from a Damped Bath Model: Conclusion

 \section{Conclusion}

 The damped bath structure provides a Hamiltonian model which exhibits anomalous diffusion.
 Rather than having unusual coupling between system and environment, it simply modifies the internal structure of the bath itself, which causes the memory effects which lead to subdiffusion.
-Indeed, even though the bath is in equilibrium, the internal bath structure is characterised by an infinite time scale according to which it absorbs the information leaked into it by the system.
+Indeed, even though the bath is in equilibrium, the internal bath structure allows for an infinite time scale that characterizes the dynamics.

 We saw that a minor modification of the structure described in \cite{Plyukhin2019} caused the system to have a fairly exotic subdiffusive behaviour.
-In particular we assumed the dissipation constant for each bath oscillator was proportional to its frequency, with all oscillators having the same damping proportionality constant $\gamma_{0}$.
+In particular we assumed the dissipation constant for each bath oscillator to be proportional to its frequency, with all oscillators having the same damping proportionality constant $\gamma_{0}$.
 This led to a memory kernel with asymptotic behaviour $k(t)\sim 1/t$, even with the typical Ohmic spectral density.
 While the very high frequency oscillators would thus have to dissipate extremely quickly, these oscillators have very small effect on the system of interest due to the exponential cut-off.
 We note here that it is insignificant whether the oscillators are underdamped or overdamped (or even perfectly damped), since all of these cases result in the same asymptotic memory kernel.